Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 <p class="firstLetter"> Ever felt misunderstood or did not understand something about someone else?
 A personality system called the Enneagram can help by offering a framework for understanding a person's core fears and motivations.</p>

 <div
   style="display: flex;
     justify-content: center;
     margin: 1rem 0;
   "
 >
   <PopCard
     image={`/blogs/greek-statues-two-females-on-phones.webp`}
     showIcon={false}
     displayText=""
-    altText="two greek statues figuring out their Enneagram type" tint={true}
+    altText="two Greek statues figuring out their Enneagram type" tint={true}
     subtext=""
   />
 </div>

 I remember how life was before I discovered my enneagram type.
 My wife and I often had disagreements we couldn't resolve.
 We would argue about who was right, disagreeing over facts and trying to impose our versions of the truth on each other.
 We did not slow down to consider each other's perspectives when we felt right about something.
 The Enneagram helped us slow down, and we used it as a tool to see into each other's inner world.
-We used it not only to resolve our one conflict, but we continue to use it, which has helped us become more of a team.
+We used it to resolve our one conflict and continue to use it, which has helped us become more of a team.

 In this guide, I'll simplify the complex world of the Enneagram.
 I'll show you exactly how to determine your type so that you can understand yourself and others better.